hack-a-chain-software/jump.project/packages/contracts/nft_staking/api.md

     ```

 ## Collection owner methods
-There are 3 actions that must be performed by collection owners: (1) depositing reward tokens to contract treasury, (2) transferring reward tokens from contract tresury to distribution and (3) withdrawing from contract treasury.
+There are 3 actions that must be performed by collection owners: (1) depositing reward tokens to contract treasury, (2) transferring reward tokens from contract tresury to distribution and (3) changing rewards given.

 1. deposit_to_collection